Learning to Route and Schedule LLMs from User Retrials via Contextual Queueing Bandits: Algorithm for contextual queueing bandits with multinomial logit feedback

 \begin{theorem} For any $t\geq 1$, we have

 \end{theorem}

 \para{Comparison with previous works}

 Closely related works in queueing bandits literature include \citet{krishnasamy2016regret,kim2024queueing,bae2026queuelengthregretbounds}.
 First, \citet{krishnasamy2016regret} pioneered the analysis of queue length regret.
 However, their multi-armed bandit (MAB)-based framework ignores query contexts and assumes fixed departure rates, making it unsuitable for our setting.
-Second, \citet{kim2024queueing} address context but restrict it to a single fixed type per queue, unlike our arbitrary setting, and they lack an analysis of queue length regret.
+Later, \citet{kim2024queueing} address contexts but restrict it to a single fixed type per queue, unlike our arbitrary setting, and they lack an analysis of queue length regret.
 The most comparable study is Algorithm 1 of \citet{bae2026queuelengthregretbounds}, which accommodates arbitrary contexts and analyzes queue length regret.
 Notably, it yields a tighter leading term of $\cal O(d^{3/2}T^{-1/4}\log^{3/2}(T) \sigma_0^{-5}\eps^{-3})$ compared to the $\cal O(d^5T^{-1/4}\log^5(T)\sigma_0^{-9} \eps^{-5})$ term of our \Cref{alg:1}.
-However, their approach relies on an exploration schedule dependent on the horizon $T$ and slackness $\epsilon$, which fails to satisfy the anytime property, making it unsuitable for continuous LLM serving (see \Cref{remark:tau}).
+The heavier dependence on $d$ mainly comes from the Thompson-sampling analysis and the anytime exploration design, rather than from the MNL feedback model itself.
+If we replace Thompson sampling with a UCB rule in our framework, the queue length regret improves to $\wtilde{\cal O}(d^{5/2}T^{-1/4})$, and the cumulative regret improves to $\wtilde{\cal O}(d\sqrt{T})$.
+In contrast, their approach relies on an exploration schedule dependent on the horizon $T$ and slackness $\epsilon$, which fails to satisfy the anytime property, making it unsuitable for continuous LLM serving (see \Cref{remark:tau}).
 Finally, their model considers only the logistic function, requiring non-trivial extension to the MNL model.